datadesk/california-coronavirus-data/README.md

 ### [cdph-skilled-nursing-facilities.csv](./cdph-skilled-nursing-facilities.csv)

-California's Department of Public Health is [listing the skilled-nursing facilities](https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/SNFsCOVID_19.aspx) across the state with COVID-19 outbreaks.
+California's Department of Social Services is [listing the skilled-nursing facilities](https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/SNFsCOVID_19.aspx) across the state with COVID-19 outbreaks.
+The source documents are available in the [pdf/adult-and-senior-care/] directory of this repository.

 In some circumstances the true total of cases is obscured.
 The lowest number in the range is entered into the record in the staff or patients field and an accompanying `note` field includes the set of possible values.